studentiz/scvdn/README.md

-# Single-cell virus detection network (scVDN)
+# Identifying SARS-CoV-2 infected cells with scVDN
-* Identifying SARS-CoV-2 infected cells with scVDN
+* This is a tutorial designed to help researchers build and learn the scVDN model.
+You can find all the necessary data and source code for scVDN in this Github repository.
+You can even reproduce the figures from our paper using this documentation.

 ## Runtime Environment
 * We strongly recommend users to use Google Colab to replicate scVDN projects.